svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

 sitecore login --client-credentials true --auth https://acme-xmcloud-id.sitecoredemo.com --cm https://acme-xmcloud-cm.sitecoredemo.com --allow-write true --client-id "Demo_Automation" --client-secret "xxxx" -t
 ```

 it still does not work.
-I decide to follow the advise from the Sitecore documentation and execute the following commands in the folder:
+I decide to follow the advice from the Sitecore documentation and execute the following commands in the folder:

 ```
 dotnet new tool-manifest